MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P01-Introduction-to-Table-Views/content.md

 <!-- break -->

 > [solution]
 The method `tableView(_:numberOfRowsInSection:)` tells the `UITableView` how many `UITableViewCell` objects it should display.
 You might be wondering what the section parameter is referring to.
-As we briefly mentioned earlier, table views can be very complex and make use of multiple sections.
+As we briefly mentioned earlier, table views have a lot of built-in functionality, including the ability to have multiple sections.
 By default, each `UITableView` has 1 section with an index starting at `0`.
 >
 The second method `tableView(_:cellForRowAt:)` returns the instance of the stylized `UITableViewCell` at the given `IndexPath`.
 A `IndexPath` is a simple data structure that contain's the cell's row and section indices.